 Alcohol stoves are a second type of small lightweight stove primarily designed for heating water to mix with dehydrated backpacking foods.
 A good example is the Trangia Spirit Stove.
 Their primary limitation is that they are too small and fragile to cook large meals.
 Furthermore, they require large bulky containers of alcohol to operate them, and pouring this alcohol into the stove can be messy.

 If you decide to include pots in your kitchen equipment, you must decide what size, what materials, and how to pack them.
-Backpackers frequently choose a small aluminum or titanium pot because these materials are lightweight but aluminum warps easily and may cause health problems.
+Backpackers frequently choose a small aluminum or titanium pot because these materials are lightweight but aluminum does not facilitate simmering foods for long periods of time, warps easily, and may cause health problems.
 Titanium does not distribute heat well and, thus, does not permit long simmering.
 Plus, it is expensive.
-The best option is a combination of enamelware and stainless steel pots with folding and/ or bailed handles that can be nested inside each other.
+The best options are enamelware, stainless steel, and cast iron.
+Regardless of the material, campers should find pots with removable or folding handles that allow 2 or 3 pots to nest together to save packing space.
 For example, we have a 4-quart enamelware pot, a 3-quart enamelware pot, and 2-quart stainless steel bush pot that nest neatly together.
 Several companies including GSI and Imusa, make good quality enamelware pots.
-Self Reliance Outfitters sells a good 2-quart stainless steel Bush Pot.
-Occasionally we will pack a small cast iron Dutch oven for long-term base camps.
+Self Reliance Outfitters sells a good 2 and 4-quart stainless steel Bush Pot.
+And we routinely pack one or two Dutch ovens that can nest together.

 A frying pan allows you to cook a wider range of delicious foods such as bacon, Hamburger Helper meals, chicken, fish, pancakes, fried eggs, and grilled cheese sandwiches.
 We pack a vintage 9-inch (#6) cast iron skillet that fits perfectly into our milk crate but it requires extra care to keep it seasoned and prevent rust.
 A similar skillet is made by Lodge.
 We have found that ultralight aluminum and titanium fry pans used by backpackers are too thin and lightweight to prepare good tasting fried foods.
 Thicker aluminum pans sold in department stores cook well but warp easily, stain easily, and have possible health risks.
 If you don't want to carry a cast iron skillet, consider a carbon steel pan (such as Lodge or Matfer Bourgeat) or a stainless steel pan (such as T-fal).

 In addition to your pots and pans, you'll need a few utensils to prepare your food.
 As a general rule, wood or nylon cooking utensils are preferable to metal ones.
 At the very least, you'll need a pair of tongs, a knife, and a can opener.
 If you have packing space available, you can add a stirring/serving spoon or two and a spatula.
 To store these utensils, we use an empty food can.
-Also include a small vintage metal measuring cup without a handle.
+Also include a small vintage metal measuring cup with its handle removed.

 Plates & Bowls